-Piriformis syndrome is a clinical condition which involves the piriformis muscle being in a state of contraction, spasm or tightness and therefore contributing to the development of associated back pain, gluteal discomfort and sciatica like pain.
+Piriformis syndrome is a condition which involves the piriformis muscle being in a state of contraction, spasm or tightness.
+When this happens it contributes to the development of associated back pain, gluteal discomfort and sciatica like pain.
 If the sciatic nerve becomes irritated it may also produce tingling or numbness along the sciatic nerve distribution through the leg, ankle and foot.
-In anatomical terms the piriformis muscle is a small muscle that is situated deep within the buttock below the gluteus maximus muscle.
-The major role of the muscle is to assist in rotating the hip or turning the leg and foot outwards.
+The piriformis muscle is a small muscle that is situated deep within the buttock and below the gluteus maximus muscle.
+The major role of the piriformis muscle is to assist in rotating the hip or turning the leg and foot outwards.

-Piriformis syndrome is relatively common in individuals who spend prolonged periods of time sitting, motor vehicle drivers as well as runners or recreational athletes.
+Piriformis syndrome is common in people who spend long periods of time sitting at a desk, motor vehicle drivers as well as runners or recreational athletes.
 Any activity or exercise that places the piriformis muscle under strain may lead to piriformis syndrome.
 The associated inflammation and tightness within the muscle may contribute to pressure upon the sciatic nerve.
-Interestingly, some individuals are born with their sciatic nerve either behind, on top or throughout the piriformis muscle.
+Some people are born with their sciatic nerve either behind, on top or throughout the piriformis muscle.
 Depending upon the location this may increase your chances of experiencing piriformis syndrome.
-Other less common causes that we encounter in clinical practice include individuals who place their wallet in their rear pocket, those who sit with their legs crossed as well as having weakened hip musculature.
+Less common causes that we encounter in clinical practice include people who place their wallet in their rear pocket, those who sit with their legs crossed as well as having weakened hip musculature.

-It is very common for people suffering from piriformis syndrome to present with symptoms such as moderate to severe tenderness and sensitivity in the buttock area.
-Upon palpation this may refer pain down the back of the leg into the hamstring muscles and sometimes the calf muscles.
-It is common for practitioners and individuals to confuse piriformis syndrome pain with hamstring injury due to the close relationship of the hamstring origin and the piriformis muscle.
-Typical symptoms are quite similar to a number of other lower back conditions such as sciatica, disc herniation, degenerative arthritis and mechanical lower back pain.
+It’s common for people suffering from piriformis syndrome to report tenderness and sensitivity in the buttock area.
+Upon palpation of this area it may refer pain down the back of the leg into the hamstring and calf muscles.
+Many practitioners and sufferers confuse piriformis syndrome pain with hamstring injury due to the close relationship of the hamstring origin and the piriformis muscle.
+Symptoms are quite similar to many lower back conditions such as sciatica, disc herniation, degenerative arthritis and mechanical lower back pain.